Observing Memorial Day

 A few will enjoy some “Memorial Day” sales of this and that, dashing from location to location to get this best deals in a brick and mortar store filed with crisp air-conditioning and many times a coffee shop.

-They will order a delicious chocolate -something-a-cinno and sit down at a cafe table with their friends or their children and probably have a smile on their face because life is so good.
+They will order delicious chocolate -something-a-chino and sit down at a cafe table with their friends or their children and probably have a smile on their face because life is so good.

 I would hope that these folks would take a pause in some of these festivities and remember why they were granted a three-day weekend.

 What is Memorial Day?
 It is a day when we mourn and remember our fallen men and women who gave their lives for our country.
 They gave everything to preserve our Blanket of Freedom.

 The Blanket of Freedom that many of us take for granted is a patchwork quilt of many men and women.
 The blanket is and was protected by a group of living and fallen grandfathers, uncles, brothers, aunts, sisters, friends, spouses, daughters and sons.
 Each with a network of loved ones who love them, who miss them and who weep, worry, and mourn on this Memorial Day.
 But also stand proud because of the pride they have for their loved ones chosen-path, the path that preserves freedom for the country they love and the people they protect.